-To compare the discriminating power of the different sets of features, in Table 1 we present the generalization capabilities of naïve Bayes classifiers built solely in terms of either the 10 morphological, 7 color or 7 textural features.
-Unlike the results previously reported, which were obtained in a single run, here, and in all the subsequent tables, the figures correspond to an average over 30 independent experiments as described next.
-In each experiment, we split the 3163 images of the 57 species considered in training and test sets, randomly choosing, for each species, 80% of the images to build the classifier and including the remaining 20% in the test set.
+For the sake of comparison with the results obtained in this work (see Section 3), in Table 1 we reproduce the performances obtained in [12] using naïve Bayes classifiers built in terms of the optimal set of 12 features.
+Figures in this table are the averages and standard deviations over 30 independent experiments.
+In each experiment we have split the 3163 images of the 57 species considered in training and test sets, randomly choosing, for each species, 80% of the images to build the classifier and including the remaining 20% in the test set.
 This leaves 2530 images for training and 633 images for testing the system.
-Table 1 gives the average performances and standard deviations over the 30 experiments for both the training and test sets.
+Table 1 gives the average performances and standard deviations for both the training and test sets.
 It also shows how performance increases when the system assigns a test image to any of the n most probable classes.
 The different cases considered are indicated in the table as First Option (n=1, standard classification), First Two Options (n=2) and First Three Options (n=3).
 Notice that for n > 1 the classification is considered as correct if the test image corresponds to any of the n classes with the largest probabilities.
 This possibility is very useful in practice, since untrained operators can easily select the correct option by simple visual comparison with stored representative seed images of the n classes suggested by the classifier.